MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/data-api.md

 4. **Verify Result**:
    - Ensure the response payload includes `"dataApi": {"mode": "Enabled"}`.
-   - If you encounter the error "Data Api is not supported on this cluster," note that only newly provisioned clusters support Data Api.
+   - If you encounter the error "Data API isn't supported on this cluster," note that only newly provisioned clusters support Data API.

 ## Update MongoDB vCore Cluster Configuration